 When appropriate, and when a child has been identified as having a higher level of need (see table in Section 4), children on the SEN register will sometimes have the additional support of a Teaching Assistant.
 This support might be delivered to an individual child on a one to one basis or the Teaching Assistant might work with a small group of children.
+When the support is at 1:1 level, the SENCO will create a 'team around the child' so that not one adult is solely responsible for the child's support.
 At all times teachers are responsible for the teaching, learning and progress of children with SEND in their class.